atsepkov/RapydScript/README.md

 Function calling with optional arguments
 -------------------------------------------
 RapydScript supports the same function calling format as Python.
 You can have named optional arguments, create functions with variable numbers of arguments and variable numbers of named arguments.
-Some examples will illustrate this
+Some examples will illustrate this best:
-best:

-	def f1(a, b=2):
+	def foo(a, b=2):
 		return [a, b]

-	f1(1, 3) == f1(1, b=3) == [1, 3]
+	foo(1) == foo(1, 2) == [1, 2]

+	def bar(a, b, c):
+		return [a, b, c]
+	bar(3, 2, 1) == bar(c=1, b=2, a=3) == [3, 2, 1]

-	def f2(a, *args):
+	def baz(a, *args):
 		return [a, args]

-	f2(1, 2, 3) == [1, [2, 3]]
+	baz(1, 2, 3) == [1, [2, 3]]

-	def f3(a, b=2, **kwargs):
+	def qux(a, b=2, **kwargs):
 		return [a, b, kwargs]

-	f3(1, b=3, c=4) == [1, 3, {c:4}]
+	qux(1, b=3, c=4) == [1, 3, {c:4}]

-	def f4(*args, **kwargs):
-		return [args, kwargs]

-	f4(1, 2, 3, a=1, b=2):
-		return [[1, 2, 3], {a:1, b:2}]

-On difference between RapydScript and Python is that RapydScript is not as strict as Python when it comes to validating function arguments.
+RapydScript is not as strict as Python when it comes to validating function arguments.
 This is both for performance and to make it easier to interoperate with other JavaScript libraries.
-So if you do not pass enough arguments when calling a function, the extra arguments will be set to undefined instead of raising a TypeError, as in Python.
-Similarly, when mixing ``*args`` and optional arguments, RapydScript will not complain if an optional argument is specified twice.
+So if you do not pass enough arguments when calling a function, the extra arguments will be set to undefined instead of raising a TypeError, as would be the case in Python.
+Similarly, when mixing `**kwargs` and optional arguments, RapydScript will not complain if an optional argument is specified twice, it will use the one specified in kwargs.

-Another difference is that that, unlike Python, RapydScript will create a separate object for an optional argument specified as an object literal each time the function is called.
+RapydScript will also create a separate object for an optional argument each time the function is called.
 This makes it slightly less efficient, but prevents the common bug in python caused by using a mutable object literal as the default value for an optional argument.

 Inferred Tuple Packing/Unpacking